 Sohad Murrar received her Ph.D. in Social Psychology in 2018.
 Her interests are in group and inter-group processes involving prejudice and identity formation, cross-cultural group dynamics, social interventions and Entertainment Education.
 She received her B.A. from Northwestern University in Psychology and Asian & Middle East Studies in 2010 and her M.A. in the Social Sciences specializing in Comparative Human Development from the University of Chicago in 2011.

-She now works as an assistant professor at Governors State University in Chicago.
+She now works as an assistant professor at the University of Illinois at Chicago.

 Sarah Gavac received her PhD in Social Psychology in 2020.
 Her interests are in normative tightness and morality.
 Normative tightness is the degree social norms are pervasive, clearly defined, and reliably imposed.
 Sarah has a B.A. in Psychology and a B.S. in Biochemistry from Case Western Reserve University.

 Gil is a former Lab Manager for the Brauer Group Lab.
 He is primarily interested in studying prejudice interventions in educational settings, reducing reactance to pro-diversity initiatives, and examining the impact of different identities in intergroup interactions.
 He received his B. A. from the University of Texas at El Paso in Psychology with a minor in Sociology in May 2020.
-Starting Fall 2021, Gil will be attending the Social Psychology PhD program at UCLA .
+Gil is currently attending the Social Psychology PhD program at UCLA .

 Jordan is a former Lab Manager for the Brauer Group Lab.
 She is primarily interested in studying prejudice interventions in educational settings and reducing reactance to pro-diversity initiatives.
 She received her B. A. from Gustavus Adolphus College in Psychological Science with Honors and a minor in Statistics.
-Jordan is currently working as a Customer Experience Data Specialist at NeuGen.
+Jordan is currently working at Milliman IntelliScript.

 Marna is a former Lab Manager for the Brauer Group Lab.
 She is primarily interested in studying prejudice, beliefs about controllability, and assumptions about social class based on appearance.
 She received her B.A. from Bard College in Psychology and Sociology, where she received the Andrew Jay Bernstein Memorial Award for best Psychology senior project.
 Her study, “Beliefs about Weight, Socioeconomic Status, and Controllability,” was featured in a poster session at the Society for Personality and Social Psychology conference.